Pillar Guide · Microsoft Enterprise Licensing 2026

 Enterprise Agreement (EA)

-How it works: The enterprise commits to a minimum set of products (typically Microsoft 365 and/or Windows/Office licences) across the entire organisation for 3 years.
-Pricing is set at the beginning of the term based on the organisation’s size and negotiating leverage.
-Each year, the enterprise reports changes in user/device counts through the annual true-up process and pays for any net additions.
-At the end of 3 years, the EA renews or transitions to a different agreement type.
+The enterprise commits to a minimum set of products (typically Microsoft 365 and/or Windows/Office licences) across the entire organisation for 3 years.
+Pricing is set at the beginning of the term.
+Each year, the enterprise reports changes in user/device counts through the annual true-up process and pays for net additions.

-The cost dynamics: EA pricing is tiered by organisation size (A, B, C, D levels) with larger organisations receiving deeper base discounts.
-Beyond the tier discount, Microsoft offers additional negotiation discounts that vary dramatically based on competitive pressure, timing, and procurement sophistication.
-The difference between a well-negotiated EA and a poorly-negotiated EA for the same organisation can be 15–25% of total contract value.
-For the negotiation framework, see the EA Negotiation Guide and EA negotiation strategies.
+EA pricing is tiered by organisation size (A, B, C, D levels) with larger organisations receiving deeper base discounts.
+Beyond the tier discount, Microsoft offers additional negotiation discounts that vary dramatically.
+The difference between a well-negotiated EA and a poorly-negotiated EA can be 15–25% of total contract value.
+See EA pricing levels and benchmarking EA discounts.

 Microsoft Customer Agreement (MCA)